-The ministry in Southampton began when I with Ian Munroe moved to Southampton in July of 1968.
+The student ministry in Southampton began when I, with Ian Munro, moved to Southampton in July 1968.
 I came from Manchester and Ian from London.
-We lived in Shirley in a flat above Plaxtons in the home of John & Pamela Jackson of Above Bar Church (John died just over a year ago) Pamela is still at ABC.
-Ian and I slept in their lounge for around six months, – great generosity of the Jacksons.
-After the six months we moved into a flat in Alma Road where we were joined by Paul Allcock (also at ABC).
-The ministry began with door knocking when we met up with students who became involved in our ministry.
+We lived in Shirley in a flat above Plaxtons in the home of John and Pamela Jackson of Above Bar Church.
+John died just over a year ago, but Pamela is still at ABC.
+Ian and I slept in their lounge for around six months.
+After this we moved into a flat in Alma Road where we were joined by Paul Allcock (also at ABC).
+We began with door knocking and meeting up with students who became involved in our ministry.

-Several names – Vernon Blackmore, now an Anglican Clergyman, Trevor Barnett and Chris Appleby (now a Trustee of The Navigators).
-The ministry was fruitful and joined in with some women’s work in Soton led by Celia Goshawk (now Nicholson) and Jean Douglas (now a Trustee of The Navigators).
-Ian married and moved to USA in 1970 and I moved to London in 1971.
-There were around 30 students involved when Mike & Chris Treneer took over in 1971.
-All of the names above would have some interesting memories, comments and thoughts to fill out the detail and make further connections.
-Some other involved people are Bob Price, Greg Serpell & Jim Palmer.
+Several names come to mind – Vernon Blackmore, Trevor Barnett and Chris Appleton (who has served as the chair of the UK Navigator trustees).
+Other people who were involved were Bob Price, Greg Serpell and Jim Palmer.
+The ministry was fruitful and joined with the women’s work in Southampton led by Celia Goshawk (now Nicholson) and Jean Douglas (who subsequently also served as a trustee).
+Ian married and moved to the USA in 1970 and I moved to London in 1971.
+There were around 30 students involved when Mike and Chris Treneer took over in 1971.

 Mike & Chris Treneer (1971 to 1975)

-The ministry at Southampton was started by Ian and Vicky Munroe (in the late 60s) and Ron Finlay, who got the ministry started before Ian got seriously ill.
-Ron took over the work and led it for year or a little longer, about 1970-71.
-Chris and I moved to Southampton in July of 71, right after our honeymoon, to take up the leadership of the work from Ron.
-We had the privilege of seeing it develop into a large and flourishing ministry, 1971-75.
-For the last two years of our time there, we were joined by Issam and Abla Khoury from the Middle East.
-We handed over the ministry to Martin Cooper in 1975 as we prepared to move to Nigeria to launch the work there.
+Ron had taken over the leadership of the Southampton ministry in 1970 when Ian got seriously ill, and had led it on his own for a year or a little longer.
+Chris and I then moved to Southampton in July of 1971, right after our honeymoon, to take up the leadership of the work.
+We had the privilege of seeing it develop into a large and flourishing ministry during 1971 to 1975.
+Pat Spivey joined us in September 1972 from the ministry in London and made a huge contribution through her ministry to women and the energy she brought to the team.
+Sadly, she was killed in a car accident on the way to her first staff conference in May 1973.
+Her death deeply impacted many of us involved in the ministry at that time.
+For the last two years of our time in Southampton we were joined by Issam and Abla Khoury from the Middle East.
+We handed over the ministry to Martin and Marion Cooper in 1975 as we prepared to move to Nigeria to launch the work there.

-Marion & I arrived to lead the Soton student ministry in the summer of 1975.
+Marion and I arrived to lead the Southampton student ministry in the summer of 1975.
 We came from Cardiff, where we had begun a new student ministry two years earlier.
-The Soton group was well established, having been started around 1970 by the late Nav rep Ian Munro, together with Ron Finlay who moved here from previous involvement with The Navs in Manchester.
-Mike & Chris Treneer then took over leadership of the ministry in the early 70s & saw it develop into a thriving disciple-making work, before leaving to take over as pioneer leaders of The Nav work in Nigeria.
-When we arrived to succeed them, there were over 100 in Bible study, mostly University students, but also several non-students, especially young women, among whom the ministry was led by our fellow team member, Nav rep Paddy Paddon-Row.
+The Southampton ministry was well established, having been started by the late Ian Munro and Ron Finlay and had then developed into a thriving disciple-making work under the leadership of Mike and Chris Treneer.
+When we arrived to succeed them, there were over 100 in Bible study, mostly university students, but also several non-students, especially young women, among whom the ministry was led by our fellow team member, Paddy Paddon-Row.

-Over the next 7 years, during which time we had the privilege of leading the ministry, God did an amazing work of grace.
-Scores of young people committed their lives to Christ, most of them University students.
-We consistently had over 100 in Bible study with us, some of whom met in our home, with others elsewhere in the city.
-There were focused evangelistic & discipling ministries in most Halls of Residence, each with its own team of leaders, and we held regular times of corporate worship, teaching & celebration.
-From 1975 – 1979 these were weekly events, held on Sun nights (after church) in our home, and from 1979 – 1982 they took place elsewhere in the city.
+Over the 7 years that we had the privilege of leading the ministry, God did an amazing work of grace.
+Scores of young people committed their lives to Christ, most of them university students.
+We consistently had over 100 in Bible study with us, some of whom met in our home and others elsewhere in the city.
+There were focused evangelistic and discipling ministries in most Halls of Residence, each with its own team of leaders, and we held regular times of corporate worship, teaching and celebration.
+There were weekly meetings on Sunday nights after church, first in our home and then later elsewhere in the city.

-As well as these grass-root ministries, there were significant opportunities for training & equipping, as young disciples matured into disciple-makers.
-Several remained in Soton after graduation and became labourers in the ongoing ministry.
-Around 1980, an overseas student ministry was also begun, with two teams reaching out to African & Chinese students respectively.
+As well as these grass-root ministries, there were significant opportunities for training and equipping, as young disciples matured into disciple-makers.
+Several remained in Southampton after graduation and became labourers in the ongoing ministry.
+Around 1980, an overseas student ministry was also begun, with two teams reaching out to African and Chinese students, respectively.

-Today, many of those touched by God while here in the late 70s are serving him in various contexts.
-Most are seeking to do so through their spheres of employment & local church involvement.
-Several are in full-time Christian service, either as overseas missionaries or church leaders in the UK.
+Today, many of those touched by God while here in the late 1970s are serving him in various contexts.
+Most are seeking to do so in their spheres of employment and local church involvement.
+Several are in full-time Christian work, either as overseas missionaries or church leaders in the UK.
 And a few are now serving him together as married couples!